noloader/Build-Scripts/README.md

 Failed to test Gzip
 ```

 You have three choices on self-test failure.
 First, you can ignore the failure, `cd` into the program's directory, and then run `sudo make install`.
 Second, you can fix the failure, `cd` into the program's directory, run `make`, run `make check`, and then run `sudo make install`.

-Third, you can open the `build-prog.sh` script, comment the portion that runs `make check`, and then rerrun the script again.
-Some libraries, like OpenSSL, use this strategy since the self tests are broken on several platforms.
+Third, you can open the `build-prog.sh` script, comment the portion that runs `make check`, and then run the script again.
+Some libraries, like OpenSSL, use this strategy since the self tests don't work as expected on several platforms.

 ## Bugs